Rey-EL/google-sql-filtering-lab/README.md

 *   **Threat Hunting:** Isolating suspicious login patterns based on time, date, and location.
 *   **Data Auditing:** Retrieving specific records to verify user activity.
 *   **Asset Management:** Filtering employee lists to support targeted system updates and policy enforcement.

+---

+## Security Considerations

+While this lab focuses on using SQL for investigative purposes, it is crucial to remember that SQL databases are often targets of attacks.
+One of the most critical vulnerabilities is **SQL Injection**, listed in the OWASP Top 10.
+In real-world applications, it is vital to use parameterized queries or prepared statements to prevent SQL Injection attacks, rather than concatenating user input directly into SQL queries.
+This practice ensures that user input is treated as data, not executable code, thereby protecting the database from malicious manipulation.

+---

+## Objective

+To investigate potential security incidents by writing SQL queries to filter a database of employee records and login attempts.
+This involved using `AND`, `OR`, and `NOT` operators to isolate specific data points relevant to a security analyst.